 As international jetsetters complain about the self-isolation conditions in 5-star hotels, residents in remote communities are pleading for the most basic quarantine and hospitalisation facilities: tents.
 Nina Funnell and Chris Graham report.

-In the town of Wilcannia in the Far West of NSW, locals have become so frustrated with the Government’s failure to provide even basic preparation essentials, including tents for self-isolation and a portable dialysis machine, that residents have now taken the radical step of instituting their own community-wide lockdown to help inncoulate against the introduction of coronavirus.
+In the town of Wilcannia in the Far West of NSW, locals have become so frustrated with the Government’s failure to provide even basic preparation essentials, including tents for self-isolation and a portable dialysis machine, that residents have now taken the radical step of instituting their own community-wide lockdown to help innoculate against the introduction of Covid-19.

 The town of 745 (around two-thirds of whom are Aboriginal) is situated on the Barrier Highway, the main artery between Sydney and Adelaide, and Adelaide and Brisbane.